-The 21-Day Racial Equity Habit-Building Challenge was originally developed by Dr. Eddie Moore, Jr. and Debby Irving and has been adapted by Food Solutions New England with support from the Interaction Institute for Social Change.
+The 21-Day Racial Equity Habit-Building Challenge was originally developed by Dr. Eddie Moore, Jr. and Debby Irving and has been adapted by Food Solutions New England.
 The challenge consists of daily email prompts with resources.
 It is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.

 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, to identify ways to dismantle racism and become better leaders for a more just, equitable community.

 This is great, I want to participate!
 How do I sign up?

 Please sign up below!
 We will be updating this site with more details soon and are looking forward to offering this culture-changing work here at UNH!